TamaMcGlinn/AdaBots/README.md

 - Remove all [[http.rules]] blocks that say 'deny'
 - (optional) Set need_fuel = false so that turtles can move without fuel

+Note: I am going to assume you set need_fuel = false.
+The provided example programs won't run if you left this at true and didn't manually refuel the turtles.

-Or, if that file doesn't exist, you may need to find the following in config/computercraft.cfg:
+If that file doesn't exist, you may instead need to find the following in config/computercraft.cfg:

 ```
     # A list of wildcards for domains or IP ranges that cannot be accessed through the "http" API on Computers.